bytedance/E3PO/docs/CustomScheme.md

     ```

 2. Projection module<br>
     Your class needs to inherit from `projection.tile_projection.TileProjection` and override the corresponding functions within it.
-    More details can be viewed in file [projection/tile_projection.py](../e3po/projection/tile_projection.py),
+More details can be viewed in file [projection/tile_projection.py](../e3po/projection/tile_projection.py).
+A brief introduction of `TileProjection` is:
-    here is a brief introduction to `TileProjection`:
     ```
     @projection_registry.register()
     class TileProjection(BaseProjection):